AokoMercyline/Portfolio/README.md

 ## Setup/Installation Requirements
 * Open my terminal .
 * Created my project folder on Desktop using command line and name it MY-PROJECTS PORTFOLIO.
+* git clone my work "https://github.com/AokoMercyline/Portfolio.git"
 * Initialized my project with github.
 * Opened my VS Code from terminal and started coding my project.
-* Make changes and committed to final page.
+* Make changes and committed to git.

 ## Technologies Used
 * I used Html to provide structure for my webpage